Preventing Crawl Space Mold

 Sometimes it’s not the mold itself that you should be looking for.
 Secondary warning signs are useful as well.
 For instance, water stains around the baseboards could indicate a higher risk of mold problems.

 Have you noticed an increasing number of pests entering your home?
 If that’s the case, then your crawl space could have developed holes or gaps.
-These entry points let in excess moisture and raise the risk of mold growth on wood.
+These entry in the ground points let in excess moisture and raise the risk of mold growth on wood.

-Mold in a crawl space is often associated with aesthetic issues.
+Mold in crawl spaces is often associated with aesthetic issues.
 When the mold is inside the crawl space, why should you bother?
 Well, some mold strains can cause health problems in susceptible individuals.

-Mold is the biggest health risk for people who suffer from asthma, allergies and chronic immunodeficiencies.
+Mold on the ground or in the air is the biggest health risk for people who suffer from asthma, allergies and chronic immunodeficiencies.
 Depending on the individual and mold strain, the mold spores can cause rashes, wheezing and breathing difficulties.
-Mold removal is key to staying healthy.
+Preventing mold and mold removal is key to staying healthy.

 When you have spores entering your living quarters from down below or in your foundation walls, these spores could take hold elsewhere in your house.
 Given the right circumstances, the mold may be growing in plain sight.